LightJack05/LightJackPCSetupScript/README.md

     * main.ps1 (3 lines)

 ## Changing the things the script does.
 By default the "-All" option is enabled in "DownloadRun.bat".
-You may change that on your own Repository and choose from these components (Add -ComponentName to the command to add it, or -All to use all.):
+You may change that on your own repository and choose from these components (Add -ComponentName to the command to add it, or -All to use all.):
 * Software (-Software) installs software specified in the winget.json.
 * Discord (-Discord) installs Discord.
 * Power Toys Settings (-PowerToysSettings) downloads a PowerToys.zip that contains powertoys settings and copies it into appdata.